zhaoxu98/zhaoxu/_pages/about.md

 # 🎖 Honors and Awards

-- *2020* Excellent Party Branch Secretary
+- *2020* Excellent Undergraduate Branch Secretary of Tsinghua University
 - *2017* Outstanding Student in Work-Study Assistance
 - *2016* Scholarship for Outstanding Freshman (Top 1%, 30 out of 3000)